John Harold Lohmann, 1929-2002

-Some Picture dad took then processed and printed them in the 1960's and 1970′s to teaching himself photography: Typically mum who had learnt all of that never as a child, had printed hundreds of photos as a teenager but never helped dad at all.
-When mum's mum visited and showed dad quite a lot of things dad was very pleased.
-Mum never followed the example set in front of her by granny but criticised dad.
+Some Picture dad took then processed and printed them in the 1960s and 1970s to teach himself photography: Typically mum who had learnt all of that never as a child had printed hundreds of photos as a teenager but never helped dad at all.
+When mum's mum visited and showed dad quite a lot of things, dads was very pleased.
+Mum never followed the example set in front of her by granny, but criticized dad.

-1) When you are this small your legs having to work hard to climb up the sandunes (Woolacomb North Devon).
+1) When you are this small, your legs have to work hard to climb up the sand dunes (Woolacombe, North Devon).
 I thought I would not make it. ~1961 dad took this with granny’s old Agfa two and a quarter square formate portrait camera she had lent him.
-Dad said the lens was purposely slightly soft so that it was kind to subject of the portrait.
+Dad said the lens was purposely slightly soft so that it was kind to the subject of the portrait.

 2) Dad said Avril was very photogenic, and I had been when smaller.

 3) This Chinese guy would carry anything even soil for a dollar a day in 1948/9, apparently.